Our Vision

 Funding from Ontario Government allowed us to launch our children’s program.
 In collaboration with the BRAVE Committee, the Refrigerator Door was developed; a handbook that served as a comprehensive, community resource toolkit for women seeking to leave abusive relationships and connect with other local supports to meet their needs.

 Nova Vita completed a $2.8 million dollar addition and renovation to our building on North Park Street.
 Funding from the Municipal Government allowed us to offer 10 additional beds for women and children who were experiencing homelessness for a total of 33 beds.
-In this same year, Nova Vita solidified its formal partnership with Brant Family and Children’s Services.
+In this same year, Nova Vita solidified its formal partnership with Brant Family and Children’s Services (now Child & Family Services of Grand Erie).
 This partnership afforded both agencies with the opportunity to better assess support support for families who have been impacted by domestic violence through collaborative service delivery.
 The partnership also included the ability for Brant Family and Children’s Service Workers to have their offices located directly on-site at Nova Vita.

 On May 6, 2005 we officially opened Maria House – A Home for Families in Transition conveniently located next to our main building.
 This second stage transitional home with independent living and support provided greater opportunities for women and their children to build resilience through a wrap-around service delivery model.